Caitlyn Jenner to critics: 'I move on' she says in interview

 But Hannity queried back: “But some are mad at you.”

 Jenner shook her head and stumbled over her initial response.
-“I move on,” Jenner said, according to short clips of the interview released by Fox.
+“I move on,” Jenner said.

 Last weekend, Jenner witnessed an outcry from many in the transgender community after she told TMZ that she opposes transgender girls competing in girls’ sports at school, calling it “a question of fairness.”